Istanbul Food Guide

 Eyüp Sultan Mosque and Pierre Loti hill (on the left of the Eyüp Sultan Mosque)

-This is considered one of four sacred spots (after Mecca, Medina, and Jerusalem).
-Initially built in 1458, five years after Constantinople became Istanbul, it was rebuilt by Sultan Selim in the 1700s as it was in ruins by then.
-Supposedly this is the spot where Ayub Al-Ansaris is buried.
-Further, the traditional coronation ceremony was held when the new ruler of the Ottomans was given the sword of Osman.
+This is considered one of Islam’s four sacred sites, after Mecca, Medina, and Jerusalem.
+First built in 1458, five years after Constantinople became Istanbul, it was rebuilt by Sultan Selim in the 1700s after falling into ruin.
+This is held to be the burial place of Ayub al-Ansari.
+It is also where the traditional coronation ceremony took place: each new Ottoman ruler was girded here with the sword of Osman.

 10. Arab Mosque

-Originally a Roman Catholic Church in 1325, which was built near a chapel built in 1233.
-The Ottomans transformed this spot into a mosque in the 1470s.
-This spot was given to the Arab Muslims expelled from Andalucia in 1492.
-That’s where the name comes from.
+Originally a Roman Catholic church from 1325, built near a chapel dating to 1233.
+The Ottomans converted it into a mosque in the 1470s and gave it to the Arab Muslims expelled from Andalusia in 1492, which is where the name comes from.

-Considering its history, it’s no wonder that it has an early Italian Gothic style with lancet windows and a bell tower – which was transformed into a minaret.
-This is the only Mosque in Istanbul that began life as from Roman Catholic Church.
-The others were all Byzantine Orthodox Churches.
-Several Genoise tombstones, found during reconstruction, are now on display at the Archeological Museum.
+Given that history, it is no wonder the building has an early Italian Gothic style with lancet windows and a bell tower that was converted into a minaret.
+This is the only mosque in Istanbul that began life as a Roman Catholic church; the others were all Byzantine Orthodox churches.
+Several Genoese tombstones found during reconstruction are now on display at the Archeological Museum.

 11. Yıldız Hamidiye Mosque

-This place is considered the last great Mosque commissioned by a member of the Royal Family.
-It is also one of the most beautiful mosques where an attempted assassination occurred.
-The commissioner, Abdulhamid II, was almost murdered in front of the neo-Gothic and Ottoman-style house of worship.
+This is considered the last great mosque commissioned by a member of the royal family.
+It is also where an assassination attempt took place: the commissioner, Abdulhamid II, was nearly murdered in front of this neo-Gothic and Ottoman-style house of worship.

 Yıldız Hamidiye Mosque interior